H0R5E/data-only-greater/src/lib/posts/teething-troubles.md

 this on my Dad's ipad, but there is also a neat online tool called [Screenfly](http://quirktools.com/screenfly/) that will let you see your website using the resolution of many different devices.
-The results of looking at the [Academic](https://www.dataonlygreater.com/academic) page using ipad resolutions were like this:
+The results of looking at the Academic page using ipad resolutions were like the cover image.

 Now [Hyde](http://hyde.getpoole.com/) is a fully resposive template for Jekyll, meaning that it should display well on all devices, by rearranging